-The only requirement is that everyone who uses the plan needs to live at the same address.
+The only requirement is that everyone using the plan needs to live at the same address.
 Spotify will check this by occasionally asking you for your home address.
 This plan gives you all the same privileges as regular Spotify Premium — ad-free streaming, the ability to download songs to listen offline, and more.
 It will be enough for you to share your login data with others or play Spotify on more devices at the same time.

-Mobile and tablet
+Mobile and Tablet

 Desktop